nopnop2002/Raspberry-ssd1306/README.md

 # Raspberry-ssd1306
-ssd1306 Command Line Tool for Raspberry Pi / Orange Pi
+ssd1306 Command Line Tool for RaspberryPi / OrangePi

 You can operate from command line.
 You can choose Hardware-SPI/Software-SPI/I2C Interface.